consindo/waka-commuter/README.md

 ## Build Instructions

-- Set the environment variable `MAPBOX_TOKEN` to your Mapbox Token.
+- Set the environment variable `VITE_MAPBOX_TOKEN` to your Mapbox Token.
 You can get a free one from the Mapbox website.
 - `npm run build` - to build everything - JS & datasets.
 You should run this first.
 - `npm run process` - to process all the data sets into static json.
 - `npm start` - to serve the built version